xmluozp/AceCIUser/documentation_startup.md

 2. Clone the ACECIUser project into your HTTP server's root folder:
    * If you are using ScotchBox you will want to:

-     * Delete the public folder within your Scotch Box folder
+     * Delete the public folder within your Scotch Box folder.
      * Use git or GitKraken to clone https://github.com/bitprojectspace/AceCIUser.git in the ScotchBox folder.
      * Rename the newly cloned `AceCIUser` folder to `public`
      * Remove the hidden `.git` folder in the `public` folder.